YakubT/Airbus-ship-segmentation/README.md

 # Result
 to generate submission csv file you need to run inferences.py.
 In this part I convert masks to rle using treshold.
 Treshold = 0.5.
 If value > 0.5 then it is part of ship.
+I did send result csv to competion because now I have no time to this (I need about a half of a day to create submission file)